nitschkematthew/nitschkematthew/content/post/spur-and-groove.md

 {{% figure src="/img/2019-01-20, Sentinel-2B L1C, True color_bw.png" %}}

-We then read the image file into R
+We then read the image file into R.

 ```
 heron_wistari <- readPNG("2019-01-20, Sentinel-2B L1C, True color.png") # Tip: Image needs a lot of contrast
 ```

 The next step is to convert the image into long format.
-Here we use the reshape2 function melt().
-At the same time, we use dplyrs mutate() function to add some noise to the pixel values so that the ridgelines, even in areas of the image that had little colour variation (e.g. in the deep water), have some character.
+Here we use the reshape2 function `melt()`.
+At the same time, we use dplyrs `mutate()` function to add some noise to the pixel values so that the ridgelines, even in areas of the image that had little colour variation (e.g. in the deep water), have some character.

 ```
 hw_df <- heron_wistari %>%